Drug Chatter -- Get concise, cited information on drugs using AI GPT chat

 What is Tigecycline?

-Tigecycline is a broad-spectrum antibiotic that belongs to the tetracycline class of antibiotics.
-It was approved by the FDA in 2005 for the treatment of complicated skin and skin structure infections (cSSSI) and community-acquired bacterial pneumonia (CABP).
-Tigecycline works by inhibiting the protein synthesis of bacteria, thereby preventing them from growing and multiplying.
+Tigecycline is a glycylcycline antibiotic that was approved by the US FDA in 2005 for the treatment of complicated skin and skin structure infections (cSSSI), including those caused by MRSA.
+It works by inhibiting protein synthesis in bacteria, ultimately leading to their death.

 Mechanism of Action